Georgia to New Hampshire Car Shipping (2026 Cost Guide)

 - Type of transport: Options include open carriers, enclosed transport, and top-loading.
 Open carriers are less expensive, while enclosed transport is best for luxury or classic cars.
 See our comparison of open vs. enclosed auto transport for more details.

-- Distance and route: Traveling from Georgia to New Hampshire involves roughly 1,182 miles.
-Greater distances increase both fuel and labor expenses.
+- Distance and route: The trip from Georgia to New Hampshire covers roughly 1,182 miles.
+Longer routes raise fuel and labor expenses, which increase the overall cost.

 New Hampshire vehicle regulations you need to know